Q. What is casein exactly?

 Whey in all forms (including sweet, delactosed, protein concentrate)

-Ingredients which may contain milk protein flavorings:
+Ingredients that may contain milk protein flavorings:

 - Caramel coloring